kaiwen129/GPT-scratch/README.md

 # GPT-scratch
-Simple implementation of a GPT using a stack of decoder blocks in PyTorch.
+Simple implementation of a GPT from scratch using a stack of decoder blocks.

 ## References
 [\[1\] "Attention Is All You Need" paper](https://arxiv.org/abs/1706.03762)